blockdiag/sphinxcontrib-blockdiag/README.rst

 - googleanalytics: track web visitor statistics by using `Google Analytics`_
 - googlechart: embed charts by using `Google Chart`_
 - googlemaps: embed maps by using `Google Maps`_
-- httpdomain: a domain for documenting RESTful HTTP APIs.
+- httpdomain_: a domain for documenting RESTful HTTP APIs.
 - hyphenator: client-side hyphenation of HTML using hyphenator_
 - inlinesyntaxhighlight_: inline syntax highlighting
 - lassodomain: a domain for documenting Lasso_ source code